hbk91/2021StudyNotes/Udacity_MLEngineer.md

 The following are the key learnings:

-- Building and training a LSTM Network (100 cell single layer) using PyTorch. <a href="https://pythonprogramming.net/training-deep-learning-neural-network-pytorch/" target="_blank">This link</a> explains the basics of making a model with PyTorch.
-- Deploying the ML Model.
-- Building an AWS Lambda Function.
-- Building an AWS API Gateway.
+  i.
+Building and training a LSTM Network (100 cell single layer) using PyTorch. <a href="https://pythonprogramming.net/training-deep-learning-neural-network-pytorch/" target="_blank">This link</a> explains the basics of making a model with PyTorch. ii.
+Deploying the ML Model. iii.
+Building an AWS Lambda Function. iv.
+Building an AWS API Gateway.